bldl/emplace-spidermonkey/README.md

 - __The `Map.prototype.emplace` Proposal:__ Learn what this proposal is, how it works, and why it’s beneficial for JavaScript developers.
 - __Setting Up the Development Environment:__ How to download and build Mozilla Unified, the repository that contains SpiderMonkey.
 - __Implementing the Proposal:__ We will implement the emplace function both in self-hosted JavaScript and C++.
-- __Debugging and Testing:__ How to test your implementation using Test262, the official test suite for ECMAScript, and how to run custom scripts.
+- __Debugging and Testing:__ How to test your implementation using Test262, the official test suite for ECMAScript®, and how to run custom scripts.
 - __Optimizing Your Code:__ Learn about performance considerations and optimizations.
-- __Contributing to the ECMAScript Standard:__ Understand how to write specification-compliant code and contribute to the broader ECMAScript standard.
+- __Contributing to the ECMAScript® Standard:__ Understand how to write specification-compliant code and contribute to the broader ECMAScript® standard.

 By the end of this tutorial, you will have a full implementation of `Map.prototype.emplace` and a solid understanding of how JavaScript engine features are developed.

 **TODO testing is introduced in the end of the tutorial, but there are other ways to test implementation, writing scripts**

-**TODO? explain the process of an Ecmascript proposal, ex. phases 2 -> 2.7 etc**
+**TODO? explain the process of an ECMAScript® proposal, ex. phases 2 -> 2.7 etc**

 <details open>
    <summary><h2>The `Map.prototype.emplace` proposal</h2></summary>